 Haiti, a beautiful and mountainous land located in the Caribbean Ocean, is one of the most densely populated countries in the world.
 In spite of its pressing economic poverty and the recent devastating earthquake of 2010–the people of Haiti are courageous and resilient.
 However, these recent events and destruction of national infrastructure in Haiti have left many children abandoned or orphaned.

-BAAS International is privileged to be working with reputable partner agencies to find permanent, loving homes for Haitian children in need of permanent homes.
+BAAS International is privileged to be working with reputable partner agencies that can serve as a primary provider and that are accredited with the Haitian government to find loving homes for Haitian children.

 WHO ARE THE CHILDREN IN NEED OF FAMILIES?